Robust Estimation under the Wasserstein Distance: Experiments

 \section{Experiments}

-To demonstrate the practical utility of the proposed robust OT framework, we outline the implementation of a scalable dual-based solver for $\RWp$ and apply it to generative modeling experiments with contaminated data.
+To demonstrate the practical utility of our robust OT framework, we implement a neural network (NN) based approximation for the $\RWone$ minimum distance estimator by adapting the WGAN.
+Applications to generative modeling with contaminated data are then presented.